Navigating the world of “fats” is confusing.

 The Type of Fat Matters

-However, the more a fat falls towards the saturated end of the scale, the stable the fat is, the less likely the fat can harbor damaging free-radicals… and I think we can all agree that avoiding cell mutations in our bodies is a good thing.
+However, the more a fat falls towards the saturated end of the scale and the more stable the fat is, the less likely the fat can harbor damaging free-radicals… and I think we can all agree that avoiding cell mutations in our bodies is a good thing.